ansys/pyansys-dev-guide/doc/source/content_writing/content_contrib_setup/content_dev_environment.rst

    this theme.

 Your development environment is now set up.
-If you are new to contributing to PyAnsys documentation, see :ref:`essentials`.
-For lists of resources related to contributing to PyAnsys documentation, see :ref:`resources`.
+If you are new to contributing to PyAnsys documentation, see :ref:`essentials_writers`.
+For lists of resources related to contributing to PyAnsys documentation, see :ref:`resources_writers`.